 The large diamond saw is used to cut large or awkward rocks that are not easily cut on the small diamond saw.
-This saw is slow but cuts beautifully smooth slabs.
-The blade on this saw has lasted more than 23 years.
+This saw is slow but cuts nice, smooth slabs.
+This blade has lasted more than 30 years.

 The small diamond saw is able to cut small specimens that can be held by hand.
 It is, however, difficult to make smooth cuts, and the blade tends to wear out quickly.

 Put on your safety equipment.
-Decide where the rock should be cut.
-Leave enough space on either side of your cut to account for the thickness of the saw blade (~3 mm).
+Decide where the rock should be cut and put it on the vise.
+Leave enough space on either side of your intended rock slab to account for the thickness of the saw blade (~3 mm).

-Place your rock in the vise so that, when it is secured, it protrudes out from the vise by at least 4 or 5 cm in the direction of the arrow.
+Place your rock in the vise so that, when it is secured, it protrudes out from the vise to the left (the blade side, in the direction of the arrow) by at least 4 or 5 cm .
 See details below.

-Lift the vise adjustor pin and slide the movable vise jaw into the proper position (the rock should be clamped with vise jaw faces approximately parallel to one another).
+Lift the vise adjustor pin and slide the movable vise jaw to the proper position.
+The rock should be clamped with the vise jaw faces approximately parallel.
+There are wood blocks around to help hold odd-shaped rocks.
 The holes into which the vise adjustor pin fits (circled) are discussed below.
 The movable jaw is frequently difficult to adjust, and you may need to work on it a bit.

 This shows the movable vise jaw (right) moved away from the fixed jaw (left).

 The movable vise jaw has been moved into position to clamp the rock.
 Make sure that the adjustor pin slides down into a hole (circled above) to secure the movable jaw in place.